J-1 Scholar & J-1 Student Interns Orientation & Arrival Checklist

 - If you are not paid by the University and are an Affiliated Researcher, Medical Center Researcher or Student Intern: Check-in with your Department Administrator.

-- Obtain your GOCard (University iD) after your information has been entered into the University system: (If you are a Visiting Researcher on the Main Campus, this takes a few days after you have checked in with the Office of the Provost).
-Take your passport and invitation/appointment letter to the GOCard office (inside the Leavy Center campus bookstore).
+- Obtain your GOCard (University ID) after your information has been entered into the University system: Take your passport and invitation/appointment letter to the GOCard office (inside the Leavy Center campus bookstore).

 - Set up your Georgetown e-mail account.
 Follow the instructions on the University Information Services website.
 To obtain your NetID, enter your information in the Georgetown Directory.